 We will bill you for penalties and interest.
-If you prefer to figure these amounts, see Publication 103, Uniform Penalties and Interest.
+For more information about penalties and interest, see Publication 103, Uniform Penalties and Interest.
 To receive a copy of this publication, see "What if I need additional assistance or forms?" for our phone numbers and addresses.